2011 Famous Idaho Potato Bowl

 The 2011 Famous Idaho Potato Bowl, the 15th edition of the game, was a post-season American college football bowl game, held on December 17, 2011 at Bronco Stadium on the campus of Boise State University in Boise, Idaho as part of the 2011–12 NCAA Bowl season.

 This was the first year the game was known as the Famous Idaho Potato Bowl.
 The game was known as the Humanitarian Bowl in 2010.

 The game, which was telecast at 3:30 p.m.
-MT on ESPN, featured the Utah State Aggies from the Western Athletic Conference (WAC), and the Ohio Bobcats from the Mid-American Conference.
+MT on ESPN, which featured the Utah State Aggies from the Western Athletic Conference (WAC), and the Ohio Bobcats from the Mid-American Conference.

 Utah State accepted a bid to compete in the 2011 edition of the game on November 28, with Ohio accepting the other bid on December 4.

 Teams

 Utah State

 On November 28, 2011, the Utah State Aggies accepted an invite to represent the WAC.
 The Aggies entered the bowl with a record of 7–5, their first winning season since 1996.
 One notable game from Utah State's season was against defending national champions Auburn, where they nearly upset the Tigers 38-42.
 The 2011 Famous Idaho Potato Bowl marked the first appearance in a bowl game for Utah State since the game's very first incarnation as the 1997 Humanitarian Bowl.
 The Aggies were looking for their first bowl win since the 1993 Las Vegas Bowl.
 Utah State entered the game on a 5-game winning streak after starting 2-5.